 \section{Theorems}

-We first want to show the case where we know that the 2-adic order of n is lower or equal 19. \begin{theorem} Then Robin's inequality holds for $n > 5040$ when $\nu_2(n) \leq 19$. \end{theorem} Now using the result from Theorem \ref{evennumber} we also find that the 2-adic order can also satisfy the following inequality \begin{theorem} For Robin's inequality is satisfied if n satisfies \end{theorem} We then go on to partially prove a result Choie et. al \cite{C}. \begin{theorem} Consider an integer $n$ which satisfies one of the following of the p-adic orders $\nu_3(n) \leq 12$, $\nu_5(n) \leq 7$, $\nu_7(n) \leq 6$ or $\nu_{11}(n) \leq 5$ then Robin's inequality holds for $n > 5040$. \end{theorem} As the theorems above are specialized to Robin's theorem alone, an improved unconditional upper bound of $\sigma(n)/n$ is also provided \begin{theorem} The following inequality is true for all $n > 5040$
+We first want to show the case where we know that the 2-adic order of $n$ is lower or equal to 19. \begin{theorem} Robin's inequality holds for $n > 5040$ when $\nu_2(n) \leq 19$. \end{theorem} We then go on to partially prove a result of Choie et. al \cite{C}. \begin{theorem} Consider those integers $n$ which satisfy $\nu_3(n) \leq 12$, $\nu_5(n) \leq 7$, $\nu_7(n) \leq 6$ or $\nu_{11}(n) \leq 5$.
+Then, Robin's inequality holds for all such integers $n > 5040$. \end{theorem} An improved unconditional upper bound of $\sigma(n)/n$ is provided by the following. \begin{theorem} The inequality